google/mtail/docs/Deploying.md

 ## Troubleshooting

 Lots of state is logged to the log file, by default in `/tmp/mtail.INFO`.
 See [Troubleshooting](Troubleshooting) for more information.

+N.B.
+Oneshot mode (the `one_shot` flag on the commandline) can be used to check that a program is correctly reading metrics from a log, but with the following
+caveats:

+* Unlike normal operations, oneshot mode will read the logs from the start of the file to the end, then close them -- it does not continuously tail the file
+* The metrics will be printed to standard out when the logs are finished being read from.
+* mtail will exit after the metrics are printed out.

+This mode is useful for debugging the behaviour of `mtail` programs and possibly for permissions checking.